-NOAA's overall preferred alternative to satisfy the purpose and need is the designation of an area in the sanctuary where fishing and diving activities are prohibited and vessel transit is allowed without interruption (stopping).
-The preferred boundary to meet the purpose and need is the Southern Option Boundary (Figures 2 and 6), which encompasses

-8.27 square miles (21.43 square km).
-The preferred boundary option would be expected to displace a minimal number (9.2 percent) of sanctuary visitors (Ehler 2009; Appendix D).
+NOAA's overall preferred alternative to satisfy the purpose and need would be the designation of an area in the sanctuary where fishing and diving activities are prohibited and vessel transit is allowed without interruption (stopping).
+The preferred boundary to meet the purpose and need is the Southern Option Boundary (Figures 2 and 6), which encompasses 8.27 square miles.
+The preferred boundary option is expected to displace a minimal number (9.2 percent) of sanctuary visitors (Ehler 2010; Appendix D).
+As recommended by the RAWG and Advisory Council, the research area would not automatically expire after a certain number of years.
+It would be evaluated during periodic GRNMS management plan reviews, and NOAA could propose changes in regulatory regime (including abolishing the research area) as part of these future planning processes.

 The preferred and other alternatives are described and analyzed below.
+Action plans as proposed in this document (Section VI) apply to all the boundary alternatives.